masslbs/Tennessine/packages/mmr/readme.md

 ### There are some footguns

-- The tree xor's the hashes of leafs to generate the parent hash.
-This is not secure if the leafs are not trusted and can be manipulated by an attacker.
+- The tree xor's the hashes of leaves to generate the parent hash.
+This is not secure if the leaves are not trusted and can be manipulated by an attacker.
 - You can only grow the tree by pushing values to it.
 - You can't remove values from the tree.

-### Impovements
+### Improvements

 - batch operations would be more performant